 Introduction to mathematical computation using MATLAB.
 Includes projects in numerical, graphical and symbolic computation.
 Loops, conditionals, functions, scripts, recursion, errors, program testing and documentation.
 Prerequisite: MATH 126 and MATH 207 or equivalent.
+(A grade of C or better is required for prerequisite courses.)
 (S)